 ACA Compliance Group (“ACA”) provides governance, risk, and compliance advisory services and technology solutions primarily to financial services firms.
-ACA’s products and services include regulatory compliance consulting services, Global Investment Performance Standards (GIPS®) verifications and related investment performance consulting services, technology products, cybersecurity and technology risk assessments, anti-money laundering and related financial crimes consulting services, tax and financial regulatory reporting services, and a regulatory hosting platform.
+ACA’s products and services include regulatory compliance consulting services, Global Investment Performance Standards (GIPS®) compliance verifications and related investment performance consulting services, technology products, and cybersecurity and technology risk assessments.
 We partner with our clients to help them mitigate the regulatory, operational, and reputational risks associated with their business functions.
 Our clients include leading investment advisers, private fund managers, commodity trader advisors, investment companies, broker-dealers, and large domestic and international diversified financial institutions.
 ACA is committed to ensuring that there is no slavery or human trafficking within our business or supply chains.
 This statement sets out our current risk analysis and the steps that we have taken and those we plan to take to deliver on this commitment.

-ACA is a global organization headquartered in New York, New York with offices in the United States, Europe, and Asia.
-Among other locations, we maintain offices in San Francisco, Chicago, Boston, London, Malta, and Hong Kong.
+ACA is a global organization headquartered in New York, New York with offices in the United States and Europe.
+Among other locations, we maintain offices in San Francisco, Chicago, Boston, and London.

 Steps Taken Regarding Slavery and Human Trafficking

-We also recently launched a vendor management program that, among other things, requires due diligence of vendors prior to ACA engaging them to provide services and ongoing due diligence of certain vendors.
+We also launched a vendor management program in 2019 that, among other things, requires due diligence of vendors prior to their engagement to provide goods and/or services to ACA as well as ongoing due diligence of certain vendors.
+This program is currently undergoing a review and update that we anticipate will add further requirements with respect to engaging new vendors.

 Further Steps We Intend to Take

-- incorporating contractual obligations into new vendor agreements to ensure that, going forward, our vendors are obligated to comply with anti-slavery requirements applicable to such vendors;
+- continuing to incorporate contractual obligations into new vendor agreements to ensure that, going forward, our vendors are obligated to comply with anti-slavery requirements applicable to such vendors;

 - producing an anti-slavery policy; and